GoogleChrome/developer.chrome.com/site/en/docs/extensions/whatsnew/index.md

 <p class="color-secondary-text type--caption">Posted on <time>March 3, 2023</time></p>

 From Chrome 112, the quota for the [`storage.session`](/docs/extensions/reference/storage/#property-session) property has been increased to approximately 10 MB.
-This was agreed to in the Web Extensions Community Group: [https://github.com/w3c/webextensions/issues/350](https://github.com/w3c/webextensions/issues/350)
+This was agreed to in the Web Extensions Community Group: [https://github.com/w3c/webextensions/issues/350](https://github.com/w3c/webextensions/issues/350).

+### Chrome 110: Relax the fixed maximum lifetime for extension service workers {: #sw-fixed-lifetime }

+Extension service workers were previously terminated a set amount of time after starting.
+This fixed limit was replaced by an activity-based system.
+As a result, an extension's service worker is now able to stay alive so long as it is continuously working.
+For more information, see [Longer service worker extension lifetimes](/blog/longer-esw-lifetimes/).

-### Chrome 109: Offscreen documents {: #m109-offscreen-docs}
+### Chrome 110: Offscreen documents {: #m109-offscreen-docs} {: #offscreen-documents-api }

-<p class="color-secondary-text type--caption">Posted on <time>January 25, 2023</time></p>
+<p class="color-secondary-text type--caption">Posted on <time>February 7, 2023</time></p>

 Offscreen documents are now available in Manifest V3 extensions.
 These help with the transition from background pages to extension service workers by providing support for DOM-related features and APIs.
 For more information, [read the blog post](/blog/Offscreen-Documents-in-Manifest-v3/).